5h33p/student_habits/README.md

 - [Pipeline Creation](#26-model-training-pipeline)
 - [Result Evaluation](#27-evaluation-results)

-In summary, the trained model was able to get better results than a dummy model used by compairison.
+In summary, the trained model was able to get better results than a dummy model used by comparison.
 The Python notebook [Development](./Development.ipynb) is divided according to the sections presented in this document.

 # 2 Body